DrCytometer/AutoSpectral/README.md

 ``` r
 asp$max.worker.process.n
 ```

+Multithreading will always default to this number if you do not explicitly set a number of threads and set `parallel=TRUE`.
+This is one less than `parallelly::availableCores()`, so it is designed to allow you to keep working on minor stuff while AutoSpectral chugs along in the background.

 For unmixing larger data sets, you will do well to use a machine with more CPUs.
 Suggestions for faster processing are welcome.
 Some modest